 Family therapy is especially important for people diagnosed with depression because the support of loved ones can help you remain successful in your recovery.
 Family sessions will explore challenges in the family dynamic, education about depression, and ways your family can be helpful in your recovery.

-In addition to traditional therapeutic approaches, Valley Behavioral is proud to offer a variety of experiential therapies.
+In addition to traditional therapeutic approaches, our mental health center is proud to offer a variety of experiential therapies.
 These may include:

 - Arts and crafts

 As discharge approaches, you will work closely with a care coordinator who will help put in place the discharge plan began during your admission.
 Before leaving our center, all appointments will be set up and your next step in the rehab process will be determined.
 We do everything we can to make the transition to aftercare as smooth as possible.

 At Valley Behavioral in Fort Smith, Arkansas, we offer a number of inpatient step-down options so that we can continue to offer quality care.
 Many of our clients find that they still need structured care and choose to participate in our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
 Both programs are designed for adults and allow you to focus on rehab during the day and spend your evenings and weekends at home.
 These programs offer the same types of therapeutic techniques but differ in the amount of time spent in treatment.
 We also offer a traditional outpatient therapy program for those who have made enough progress to be discharged home.